Kosovo Myth: Overview

-On the other hand, Lazar was captured by Ottoman Turks and beheaded.
+On the other hand, Lazar was captured by the Ottoman Turks and beheaded.
 The sacrifice of Lazar and his knights for the sake of the Kingdom of Heaven resulted in the defeat of the Serbian army by the Turks, while the Serbs were presented as the chosen people who signed a Covenant with God.

-Other famous knights who, according to legends, took part in the battle are Milan Toplica, Ivan Kosančić, Pavle Orlović, Stevo Vasojević and the Musić brothers.
-There are also key female characters in the Kosovo Myth, which symbolize the great losses and isolation in which Serbs, especially women, lived during Ottoman rule.
+Other famous knights who according to legends participated were Milan Toplica, Ivan Kosančić, Pavle Orlović, Stevo Vasojević, and the Musić brothers.
+There are also key female characters in the Kosovo Myth, who symbolize the great losses and isolation in which Serbs, especially women, lived during Ottoman rule.
 Princess Milica, who was referred to as Tsaritsa ("Empress") Milica, was Lazar's wife and member of the Nemanjić dynasty.
 She begged Lazar to keep his youngest brother Boško so that one of the nine Jugović brothers would surely survive, which Boško himself refused and then became a flag-bearer during the battle.
 Their mother died of a broken heart after losing all nine sons in battle.
-Another female character a Kosovo Maiden, a girl who came to Kosovo Polje the morning after the battle and cared for the wounded Serbian warriors, giving them water and wine.
+Another female character is a Kosovo Maiden, a girl who came to Kosovo Polje the morning after the battle and cared for the wounded Serbian warriors, giving them water and wine.

-Defeat in battle was characterized as the downfall of the glorious medieval Serbian state and subsequent a long-lasting Ottoman occupation and slavery.
-In the Serbian tradition, the red color of the Paeonia peregrina has become a symbol of "bloodshed in the Battle of Kosovo".

 Also, birds often appear in the legend, which should symbolize the connection between the earth and the heaven.
-Ravens can speak and play the role of messengers, and so were swallows.
-The mother of nine Jugović asked God for "eyes of a falcon, white wings of a swan” which was fulfilled for her, so she could fly over the battlefield and see her sons and husband fighting.
+Ravens can speak and play the role of messengers, and so can swallows.
+The mother of nine Jugović asked God for "eyes of a falcon, white wings of a swan" which was fulfilled for her, so she could fly over the battlefield and see her sons and husband fighting.
 Then, the raven gave her a confirmation of the death of her family members.
 In addition to the transformation of Elijah, the falcon represented warriors.
 Contrary to common symbols, doves were called cowardly and weak enemies, and eagles were depicted as scavengers the flesh of the victims.

-Basic elements of the myth
+Basic elements

 Ljubinka Trgovčević described the elements and symbolism of the myth: